saigegit/SAIGE-doc/docs/single_step2.md

 * To query and test a subset of markers
 * * both variant IDs (chr:pos:ref:alt) and range of chromosome positions (chr start end) can be specified for BGEN input (--idstoIncludeFile, --rangestoIncludeFile)
 * --markers_per_chunk can be used to specify the number of markers to test and output as one chunk. default=10000.
 Note that a small number may slow down the job.
 It is required that this number is >= 1000.
-* If LOCO=TRUE (by default), --chrom MUST be specified, so only genotype/dosage file should only contain one chromosome
+* If LOCO=TRUE (by default), --chrom MUST be specified, so genotype/dosage file should only contain one chromosome
 * For VCF/BCF/SAV input, --vcfField=DS to test dosages and  --vcfField=GT to test genotypes
-* By default, Missing genotypes/dosages will be imputed as the best guessed gentoypes/dosages (as round(2*freq) with --impute_method=best_guess).
+* By default, missing genotypes/dosages will be imputed as the best guessed gentoypes/dosages (as round(2*freq) with --impute_method=best_guess).
 Note that currently dropping samples with missing genotypes/dosages is not supported
 * --sampleFile is used specify a file with sample IDs for bgen file.
-Please **DO NOT** include a header in the file.

 ```
 #check the help info for step 2
 Rscript step2_SPAtests.R --help
 ```
-* For binary traits, use *--is_output_moreDetails=TRUE* to output heterozygous and homozygous counts in cases and controls
+* For binary traits, use *--is_output_moreDetails=TRUE* to output heterozygous and homozygous counts as well as allele frequencies in cases and controls
-* For binary traits,, effect sizes can be estimated more accurately through Firth's Bias-Reduced Logistic Regression by setting
+* For binary traits,, effect sizes can be estimated more accurately through the Firth's Bias-Reduced Logistic Regression by setting
---is_Firth_beta=TRUE and --pCutoffforFirth=0.05.
+* --is_Firth_beta=TRUE and --pCutoffforFirth=0.05.
 The effect sizes of markers with p-value <= pCutoffforFirth will be estimated through the Firth's Bias-Reduced Logistic Regression.

 ### full GRM was used for fitting the model in Step 1.
 Variance ratio MUST be estimated.